James-GitHub11/NarrativeProject-James-/README.md

 Story Narrative Blueprint:
 {
 The game will be a mystery kidnapping case, with the goal and style of play being similar to an escape room... the player must make it out alive.
-The player will have been kidnapped by a stranger met at the bar who claims to have found her bruised, bloodied and unconcious, so he took her to his home to rest.
+The player will have been kidnapped by a stranger met at the bar who claims to have found him/her bruised, bloodied and unconcious, so he took him/her to his home to rest.
 The player will wake up in the bedroom to start the game, with a note from the kidnapper explaining the context of the story.
 The player's narrated dialogue would say something like "This does not feel right, but I guess... surely... if this supposed Good Samaritan wanted to harm me, he coud've done so in my sleep?'
 The game then actually begins, with the console text suggesting the player checks the note on the nightstand.
 Saying the mystery man went out to get some advils and ice and the convenient store, and if the player wanted to take a bath to freshen up they're welcome to.